 What does this mean in terms of income?
 Each state sets an income level that makes one eligible.
 In California, a family of four with an annual gross income of less than $28,665 qualifies for a free lunch, while reduced price lunches are available for students with a family income less than $40,793.

+Is this a reflection of true poverty?
 Think about your own family's income.
 I know my California household would have a very hard time getting along on this amount, and there would be no margin of safety if someone lost a job or had hours cut back.
 We are seeing elements of our societal safety net eroded every week.
 Several million Americans are about to lose unemployment benefits after having lost their jobs in the recession, and we are being told these jobs may not return.
 Many of these millions are parents.
 How are their children going to be affected by seeing their parents financially ruined?

 College degrees do not offer much protection from the insecurity that has become the norm, especially for those just out of college.
 Andrew Sum reports